CMA Fest Teams Up with Celebrity Trainer Erin Oprea and Florida Georgia Line’s Tyler Hubbard for Fitness Event - NewsBreak

 CMA Fest is the longest-running Country Music festival in the world.
 The 2019 CMA Fest sold out with capacity crowds and had the largest engagement by Country Music fans in the event’s history, with visitors from all 50 states and 37 international countries flocking to downtown Nashville.

-The post CMA Fest Teams Up with Celebrity Trainer Erin Oprea and Florida Georgia Line’s Tyler Hubbard for Fitness Event appeared first on Cheatham County Source .
+The post CMA Fest Teams Up with Celebrity Trainer Erin Oprea and Florida Georgia Line’s Tyler Hubbard for Fitness Event appeared first on Wilson County Source .

 Comments / 0